AviatrixSystems/Docs/HowTos/tgw_limits.rst

 AWS Transit Gateway Limits
 ===========================================================================================

-AWS recently announced Transit Gateway, a service that significantly simplifies VPC connections and consolidates the edge.
+AWS recently announced Transit Gateway (TGW), a service that significantly simplifies VPC connections and consolidates the edge.

-It is good to know Transit Gateway limits and functional limitations both for planning and operation.
+It is good to know TGW limits and functional limitations both for planning and operation.

-For example, while TGW route table can carry thousands of routes, Transit Gateway (TGW) VPN has the same hard limit of 100 BGP routes as the classic VGW VPN.
+For example, while TGW route table can carry thousands of routes, TGW VPN has the same hard limit of 100 BGP routes as the classic VGW VPN.
 When the BGP prefixes exceed 100, TGW VPN randomly resets BGP session, leading to unpredictable network outage.